hockercobb/myEE551project/README.md

 This is my EE551 python individual project | Author: HAO CAO

 ## Introduction
-The goal of this project is to create a personalized search engine called HAOSEARCH, which is based on my own interest in a game named League of legends.
+The goal of this project is to create a personalized search engine called HAOSEARCH, which is based on my own interest in a game named League of legends.Also, the name of this search engine contains my name HAO!
 ## Architecture

 ## Features